tjbarzee/academic-kickstart/content/project/algae/index.md

 ---
-title: Algae Production from Wastewater
+title: Microalgae Production
-summary: Cultivation of microalgae on wastewater for biofuel and bioproduct development
+summary: Cultivation of microalgae for biofuel and bioproduct development
 tags:
 - microalgae
 - chlorella